nondejus/AwesomeUnityCommunity/README.md

 I hope all of you find this helpful.
 Let's go with the contents.

-# Key to Icons
+# Key to Icons / Tags

+## Icons

-Free resources: :free:
+Free resource: :free:
-Paid resources: :moneybag:
+Paid resource: :moneybag:
+Interesting resource: :cool:

 <!--
-:cool:
 :new:
 -->

+## Tags

+(UNMAINTAINED) - The repository hasn't been updated for a long time.
+(DEPRECATED) - Another solution or package has been released that does the same and it's more recent.
+(ARCHIVED) - The repository is read only for learning purposes.

 # :bookmark_tabs: Table of contents (TOC)